couchbaselabs/docs-ng/content/couchbase-query-language-0.1/language-reference.markdown

 N1QL provides several built-in functions for performing calculations on data.
 You can find both aggregate and scalar functions.
 Aggregate functions take multiple values from documents, perform calculations and return a single value as the result.
 Scalar functions take a single item in a result set and returns a single value.
 All function names are case insensitive.

+Aggregate functions include SUM, AVG, COUNT, MIN, MAX and ARRAY_AGG.
+Aggregate functions can only be used in SELECT, HAVING, and ORDER BY clauses.
+When aggregate functions are used in expressions in these clauses, the query will operate as an aggregate query.
+Aggregate functions take one argument, the value over which to compute the aggregate function.
+The COUNT function can also take '*' or 'path.*' as its argument.

 ###Aggregate Functions

 You can use aggregate functions in SELECT, HAVING and ORDER BY clauses.
 When you use an aggregate function in a clause with these commands, the query will act as an aggregate query.